bohnerjosh/Number-Sequencing-For-Nonverbals/privacy-policy.md

 ### **9\.
-DO CALIFORNIA RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?**<a id="caresidents"></a>
+DO UNITED STATES RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?**<a id="caresidents"></a>

-**_In Short:_** _Yes, if you are a resident of California, you are granted specific rights regarding access to your personal information._

-California Civil Code Section 1798.83, also known as the "Shine The Light" law, permits our users who are California residents to request and obtain from us, once a year and free of charge, information about categories of personal information (if any) we disclosed to third parties for direct marketing purposes and the names and addresses of all third parties with which we shared personal information in the immediately preceding calendar year.
-If you are a California resident and would like to make such a request, please submit your request in writing to us using the contact information provided below.

-If you are under 18 years of age, reside in California, and have a registered account with Services, you have the right to request removal of unwanted data that you publicly post on the Services.
-To request removal of such data, please contact us using the contact information provided below and include the email address associated with your account and a statement that you reside in California.
-We will make sure the data is not publicly displayed on the Services, but please be aware that the data may not be completely or comprehensively removed from all our systems (e.g., backups, etc.).

-**CCPA Privacy Notice**

-The California Code of Regulations defines a "resident" as:

-(1) every individual who is in the State of California for other than a temporary or transitory purpose and

-(2) every individual who is domiciled in the State of California who is outside the State of California for a temporary or transitory purpose

-All other individuals are defined as "non-residents."

-If this definition of "resident" applies to you, we must adhere to certain rights and obligations regarding your personal information.

-**What categories of personal information do we collect?**
+**_In Short:_** _If you are a resident of California, Colorado, Connecticut, Delaware, Florida, Indiana, Iowa, Kentucky, Montana, New Hampshire, New Jersey, Oregon, Tennessee, Texas, Utah, or Virginia, you may have the right to request access to and receive details about the personal information we maintain about you and how we have processed it, correct inaccuracies, get a copy of, or delete your personal information.
+You may also have the right to withdraw your consent to our processing of your personal information.
+These rights may be limited in some circumstances by applicable law.
+More information is provided below._